 This is a Qi-based pad that supports up to 7.5W power output, which is actually greater than the 5W of the standard charger that comes with the iPhone 7.

 However, it won’t charge your phone as quickly as Apple’s 12W charger, and wireless charging is also less efficient than normal wired charging.
+Both Mophie and Belkin do Apple-endorsed chargers, and having used both we can confirm they're tops for charging your newly-wireless-charge-enabled iPhone 7.

 One interesting point to note is that Belkin sells a Samsung version of its Boost Up pad that is actually more advanced than the Apple variant, at the same price.
 It has a max output of 15W instead of 7.5W, and supports PMA as well as Qi.